parkerstovall/nuget-reference-swap/README.md

 npm run build
 npm i -g .

-You should then have 'prm' available as an npx command
+You should then have 'nrs' available as an npx command

 ## Commands